 Products from Amazon.co.uk

 Price: Out of stock

-- 300 g Milk Chocolate
+- 200 g Milk chocolate

-- 100 g Dark Chocolate
+- 100 g Digestive biscuits Broken up

 Once it's fully melted and combined, take the pan off the heat

-Add some sprinkles if you like, then put in the fridge overnight, or for 3-4 hours to set
+Put in the fridge overnight, or for 3-4 hours to set

 Remove from the tin and slice into pieces.
 Store in the fridge for a firmer texture, or in a cool place for a softer texture